See what Michigan residents are allowed, not allowed to do under stay at home order

 -- Leaving home to work in an industry not deemed critical to life, health or safety.

-Here are some activities that are allowed outside the home:
+Here are some activities that

 -- Participating in outdoor recreational activities, such as walking, hiking, running and riding a bicycle.